 Idols (statues or artwork depicting Vishnu, Lakshmi,

-Flowers, fruits, bread, sweets, meat, spices, milk,
+Flowers, fruits, bread, sweets, spices, milk,

 curds, butter, sugar, and honey

 First clean the Puja room (a general sweeping with a magical

 broom will do...you can smudge, or sprinkle a salt circle if